-The monitoring served to broaden the range of occurrence of some specimens that had not yet been identified in the state of Bahia, such as the Yellow-backed Tanager (Hemithraupis flavicollis melanoxantha) and Pernambuco Foliage-gleaner (Automolus lammi) belonging to the classification named “Pernambuco Center of Endemism” which covers the states of Alagoas, Pernambuco, Paraíba and Rio Grande do Norte.
+The monitoring served to broaden the range of occurrence of some specimens that had not yet been identified in the state of Bahia, such as the Yellow-backed Tanager (Hemithraupis flavicollis melanoxantha) and Pernambuco Foliage-gleaner (Automolus lammi) which are known to inhabit the Pernambuco Endemism Center which covers the states of Alagoas, Pernambuco, Paraíba and Rio Grande do Norte.

-Lima clarifies that “the situation is also observed in the case of two bird species more typical of the south, i.e., the Grey-rumped Swift (Chaetura cinereiventris) and the Olivaceous Elaenia (Elaenia mesoleuca).
-While those species may not be listed as endangered and endemic, they extend their range of occurrence up the north with records from this work“.
+Lima clarifies that “the situation is also observed in the case of two bird species more typical of the south, ie the Grey-rumped Swift (Chaetura cinereiventris) and the Olivaceous Elaenia (Elaenia mesoleuca).
+While those species may not be listed as endangered and endemic, they extend their range of occurrence up the north with records from this work.”

-Of the total number of species identified, 32 are endemic to some biome.
+Of the total number of species identified, 32 are endemic to one biome.
 Of these, 24 belong to the Atlantic Forest (18% of the endemic species of the biome in the state), seven to the caatinga (43%), and one to the cerrado (7%).

 Environmental and Certification Coordinator Meryellen Baldim said that hunting has been the main threat facing this group, mainly by wild animal breeders and dealers.
 “Our biggest challenge is to curb the action of hunters, especially in the HCVAs and, consequently, increase data on species richness and abundance,” Baldim said.